TonyPhipps/SIEM/Tactics/Network-Activity-by-IP.md

-# Use Cases by Detection Method
+# Network Activity by IP Use Cases

 Grouped by [Detection Method](/Detection-Methods.md)